kadmuffin/mblock-datapack/README.md

-# MusicBlocks: Blocks as Notes (MC Datapack)
+# MusicBlocks (Minecraft Datapack)

-This datapack experiment makes blocks be able to play notes and simulate NoteBlocks without using any Repeaters (WIP, MAY CONTAIN BUGS).

 ![MusicBlocks Banner](assets/images/banner.webp)

+This datapack experiment makes blocks be able to play notes and simulate NoteBlocks without using any Repeaters.

 ## Installation